-Rezoning and Special Use Permits - The signs described above are posted on the property at least fifteen days before the scheduled hearing date.
+How will I know that development is being proposed?Rezoning and Special Use Permits - The signs described above are posted on the property at least fifteen days before the scheduled hearing date.
 In addition, a letter is sent to the owner of each property within 200’ of the property for which a rezoning is considered.
 Finally, an ad is placed in the Brunswick News in the legal section.
 We most often place these ads in the Monday newspaper, although they will occasionally appear on other days.

 Items to be considered are listed in the agenda of the particular board or commission.
-These agendas are posted on the Glynn County web site (www.glynncounty.org) about one week before the meeting, and a link to the staff report addressing the case.
+These agendas are posted on the Glynn County web site (www.glynncounty.org) approximately one week before the meeting, and a link to the staff report addressing the case.

 If you plan to attend the meeting, you may wish to call the Planning & Zoning Division (912-554-7438) to make sure that your case is still scheduled for hearing.
 An applicant may request a deferral of the public hearing any time up to the hearing.
 Early in the meeting, the board or commission will decide whether to grant a request for deferral.